 The best stuff you can get in the UK is British DPM.
 It is cheap, hard wearing, good camouflage and comfortable.
 The market is flooded with excellent quality DPM due to the introduction of MTP to the British armed forces a few years ago.
 You should start by getting a shirt or jacket and a pair of trousers.
 If you are not buying a set of load carrying equipment (LCE) look for a jacket with pockets that you can put your spare ammo and magazines into.

-Probably the most complex item to select outside of your gun is your LCE.
+Probably the most complex item to select outside of which replica to choose would be your LCE, or “kit”.
 This is the gear you use to carry your magazines, loose ammo and grenades.
 Depending on personal preference and the game scenario you might also carry a sidearm, radio, water, clothing, a combi tool and food.
 The main types of LCE are:

 In the last decade ‘Molle’ has become a firm favourite system for real and airsoft LCE.
 It takes the form of vests and carriers with no pouches; instead they are covered with horizontal loops of material at set spaces to which you attach special pouches.
 Pouches of every conceivable size and shape are available, these have matching loops and vertical strip of material which is woven through the pouch and vest loops.
 The end result is that you can constantly re-configure your entire LCE for personal preference or endlessly alter it to suit each game or weapon system.